Rijul5/turn-sprotty4/README.md

-# yang-sprotty
+# turn-sprotty

-A diagram view for YANG models implemented in [sprotty](https://github.com/theia-ide/sprotty).
-Works with the [YANG language server](https://github.com/theia-ide/yang-lsp).
+A diagram view for TGRL models implemented in [sprotty](https://github.com/theia-ide/sprotty).
+Works with the [TURN language server].